psyirius/vite-plugin-secure-now/README.md

   preview?: boolean;
   /**
    * The subdomain prefix for the HTTPS URL.
+   * You can use different combinations mentioned at: https://traefik.me/
    * Note: The subdomain should not be nested.
    * @default 'vite'
    */